maykinmedia/open-product/docs/installation/reference/logging.rst

 Viewing nginx logs
 ==================

-Nginx is the webserver sitting between the client and the Open Producten backend.
+Nginx is the webserver sitting between the client and the Open Product backend.
 It mostly proxies requests to the backend.

 .. _installation_logging_nginx_k8s: